HITT 1342 - Ambulatory Coding

 • Quizzes

-• Major exams
+• Major Exams

 Assignments

-3. Case Study assignment
+3. Case Study Assignments*

 Assessments

-1. 3 Major Exams
+1. Three (3) Major Exams

-2. Final Exam
+2. One (1) Final Exam

 Course Grade